Langchain is one of the most popular frameworks for building LLM applications. It provides abstractions for chains, agents, memory, and more.

 Langchain makes structured extraction look simple at first:

 That’s pretty neat!
-But now let’s add an Education
+But now let’s add an Education model to make it more realistic:

 Still works… but what’s actually happening under the hood?
 What prompt is being sent?
 How many tokens are we using?